 The S$50,000 Qanvast Guarantee

 To give homeowners more assurance on our list of recommended designers, homeowners who engaged them can now opt-in for the free Qanvast Guarantee scheme when you engage with the interior firm via Qanvast.
-This scheme safeguards your renovation deposits, up to S$50,000 of your renovation contract value, in situations such as the interior firms becomes uncontactable or runs into insolvency issues.
-Click here for more info.
+This scheme safeguards your renovation deposits, up to S$50,000 when the firm becomes insolvent more info here.

 The next burning question you may have in mind - should you go with an interior designer or contractor or how should you not get cheated by a contractor?
 We have the answer here.